-This first section of the 2022 Indiana Renewable Energy Resources Study report presents an overview of the trends in renewable energy penetration in the U.S. and in Indiana.
+This first section of the 2023 Indiana Renewable Energy Resources Study report presents overviews of the trends in renewable energy penetration in the U.S. and in Indiana, the cost of renewable resources, and incentives in the Inflation Reduction Act of 2022.